USB Data Recovery Software: Recover Deleted Files from Flash Drive

 USB Flash Drive Data Recovery with a DIY Tool

-There’s no need to enter panic mode when you accidentally format your trusty USB flash drive or lose valuable files to corruption because there are several ways how you can turn the situation around and save your data.
+There’s no need to enter panic mode when you accidentally format your trusty USB flash drive or lose valuable files to corruption because there are several ways you can turn the situation around and save your data.
 We recommend you start with a popular USB data recovery software tool called Disk Drill because it offers many important benefits, including:

-• Intuitive user interface that takes very little time to get acquainted with Intuitive user interface that takes very little time to get acquainted with.
+• Intuitive user interface that takes very little time to get acquainted with.Intuitive user interface that takes very little time to get acquainted with.

-• Support for all standard USB flash drive file systems, including FAT16, FAT32, exFAT, NTFS, EXT2/3/4, and APFS + HFS (Mac version only) Support for all standard USB flash drive file systems, including FAT16, FAT32, exFAT, NTFS, EXT2/3/4, and APFS + HFS (Mac version only).
+• Support for all standard USB flash drive file systems, including FAT16, FAT32, exFAT, NTFS, EXT2/3/4, and APFS + HFS (Mac version only).Support for all standard USB flash drive file systems, including FAT16, FAT32, exFAT, NTFS, EXT2/3/4, and APFS + HFS (Mac version only).

-• Instant file preview of recoverable files and smart recovery chance predictions Instant file preview of recoverable files and smart recovery chance predictions.
+• Instant file preview of recoverable files and smart recovery chance predictions.Instant file preview of recoverable files and smart recovery chance predictions.

-• Alerts you to create backups when bad sectors are found when recovering a corrupted USB flash drive Alerts you to create backups when bad sectors are found when recovering a corrupted USB flash drive.
+• Alerts you to create backups if bad sectors are detected while recovering a <a href="/howto/recover-corrupted-flash-drive.html">corrupted USB flash drive</a>.Alerts you to create backups if bad sectors are detected while recovering a corrupted USB flash drive.

-• Free recovery of up to 500 MB of lost data Free recovery of up to 500 MB of lost data.
+• Free recovery of up to 100 MB of lost data.Free recovery of up to 100 MB of lost data.

 Recover Deleted Files from Any USB Drive